roxiness/routify/README.md

 ----

 <p>
-  <strong>Warning: Routify is a work in progress.
+  <strong>Routify is a work in progress.
 Since v1.5 we have a stable release.
 But this is a relatively young project.
 You can expect it to change and evolve.</strong>
 </p>

 ----